 The movie's line "Mrs. Robinson, you're trying to seduce me.
 Aren't you?" was voted as the #63 movie quote by the American Film Institute (out of 100), as the #5 of Premiere's "100 Greatest Movie Lines" (2007).

-Mike Nichols realized one reason why he had so much difficulty casting for Benjamin Braddock when he read the Mad Magazine parody of his film.
-One of the jokes was Benjamin asking his parents why he was Jewish and they were not, and Nichols, who is Jewish himself, realized that his film had an subconsciously autobiographical element about being an ethnic outsider in a privileged WASPish society.
+Mike Nichols realized one reason he had so much difficulty casting Benjamin Braddock, when he read the Mad Magazine parody of his film.
+One of the jokes was Benjamin asking his parents why he was Jewish and they were not, and Nichols, who is Jewish himself, realized that his film had a subconsciously autobiographical element about being an ethnic outsider in privileged WASP society.